 13-15 August 2017

-In a joint effort by the ECOWAS Commission and the Electoral Institute for Sustainable Democracy in Africa (EISA), a workshop on ECOWAS Long-Term Election Observation Guidelines was conducted to than 20 regional experts in political affairs, gender, the media, civil society and development issues, underwent intensive training in Accra, Ghana on Sunday 13 August 2017, to deepen their knowledge on ECOWAS Long-Term Election Observation Guidelines and methodology.
+In a joint effort by the ECOWAS Commission and EISA, a workshop on ECOWAS Long-Term Election Observation Guidelines was conducted.
+More than 20 regional experts in political affairs, gender, the media, civil society and development issues, underwent intensive training in Accra, Ghana on Sunday 13 August 2017, to deepen their knowledge on ECOWAS Long-Term Election Observation Guidelines and methodology.

 18-19 Sep 2017

 EISA provided technical support to the ECOWAS EOM deployed in Liberia through the deployment of a team of two experts who facilitated a two-day in-county briefing and orientation of 14 ECOWAS LTOs from 18 to 19 September 2017 in Monrovia.
 The EISA team also developed context-specific checklists for use by LTOs and STOs, which aided in the collection and analysis of observation data during the elections.